(4 Minute Read)

 Why SDG&E Is Making This Change

-California now produces a large amount of solar energy during daylight hours.
-At the same time, electricity demand spikes in the evening when people get home, turn on appliances, and run air conditioning or heating.
+California produces a lot of solar energy during daylight hours, while demand still spikes in the evening when people come home and run appliances, heating, and cooling.

-By lowering daytime rates, SDG&E is signaling that using electricity earlier in the day helps reduce strain on the grid and can cost less.
-For homeowners, that creates new opportunities to shift energy use and save.
+By lowering daytime rates, SDG&E is signaling that using electricity earlier in the day reduces grid strain and can cost less.
+For homeowners, that creates clear opportunities to shift usage and save.
+Installing a home battery becomes increasingly valuable because it lets you capture and store this cheaper daytime energy for use during costly peak hours.

 How This Impacts Baker Home Energy Customers